tobiaswright/tobiaswright.github.io/src/pages/posts/using-rsjx-with-angularfire-and-firebase.md

 ---
 layout: '../../layouts/Layout.astro'
-title: 'DEM0: Respawn task in Todoist by label'
+title: 'Using RxJs subjects with angularfire and firebase'
-pubDate: 2024-10-06
+pubDate: 2025-10-06
-description: 'Let me introduce ToRedo'
+description: 'Using RxJs subjects with angularfire and firebase'
 author: 'Tobias Wright'
-tags: ["todoist", "javascript","browser-extention", "demo", "SPIKE", "ReTodo"]
+tags: ["rxjs", "javascript"]
 ---

-Using RxJs subjects with angularfire and firebase
+## Using RxJs subjects with angularfire and firebase

-Background
+### Background
 I’m working to understand RxJs a little better, and created a project that is tracking what I’m reading and watching.
 I’m using Angular and Material with a firebase backend,

-Problem statement
+### Problem statement
 I want to pull my data from firebase once and use RxJS subjects to subscribe to the data and present it in a couple different formats, my complete list and the items that I’m actively reading and watching

-Step 1
+## Step 1

 Inject you firebase instance and connect to your firestore